View Morris Friend's Obituary on InYork.com and share memories

 In Philadelphia, he married the love of his life Sharon Carter to which they have two children Morris Friend Jr. and Nicole Lorraine Friend both of York, Pennsylvania.
 Eventually they settled in York PA., where he lived out his remaining years of working, and loving his family.
 His great love was counseling and leading people to Christ.
 Morris became ordained minister under Pastors Ronald and Mary Buche of Wrightsville, Pennsylvania.

 He is survived by his Wife and Children, three Brothers of York, one brother of Baltimore, Maryland, and four sisters all of York, Pennsylvania, six grandchildren and a host of nieces and nephews.
-Services, viewing at 11 o'clock will be held at Unity Church of God in Christ, 121 Ridge Ave., York, PA.
+Services, viewing at 11 o'clock will be held at Unity Church of God in Christ, 121 Ridge Ave., York, PA, Monday, July 8th, 2019.
 The burial will be held at Susquehanna Memorial Gardens following the service at 250 Chestnut Hill Rd., York, PA.
 17402.

 Flowers and contributions should be sent to the funeral home.902 Mt.
 Rose Ave.
 York, PA